- 5-day tour from London to Devon and Cornwall

 See the Itinerary section below for details on each day.

 Your small-group tour begins with a drive from London through the old kingdom of Wessex, making your way to Stonehenge, where your guide will tell you interesting facts about this prehistoric and mysterious stone circle.
 Continue your tour to the South Devon coast to admire its white sandy beaches and the rock arch of Durdle Door – perfect subjects for great photos!
 You'll have enough free time to grab lunch (at own expense).

-End your first day in the beautiful town of Exeter, your home base for the first two nights.
+End your first day in the beautiful city of Exeter, your home base for the first two nights.
 Your guide will show you some restaurants, where you can enjoy your dinner (at own expense).

 After breakfast (included), your guide will take you to Dartmoor, a place of myths and legends that has inspired some of the world’s most famous mystery writers, Agatha Christie and Sir Arthur Conan Doyle.
 You'll have enough free time to have lunch (at own expense).

 Then visit the hamlet of Postbridge, best known for its ancient clapper bridge.
 Continue to Tavistock, the lovely hometown of Sir Francis Drake, before heading back to Exeter in the early afternoon to explore the town on your own and have dinner (at own expense).
 Visit the amazing Norman Cathedral, the Royal Albert Memorial Museum and the University of Exeter.